Demi Rose Flaunts Incredible Curves In Plunging Sheer White Bodysuit

 On Monday, April 6, British model Demi Rose Mawby shared a suggestive snap with her 13.8 million Instagram followers.

 The tantalizing picture, taken in London, England, shows the 25-year-old kneeling outside on wood planks in front of a brick wall.
-Demi placed her hands on her knees and tilted her head, as she gazed directly into the camera with a small smile playing on her lips.
+Demi placed her hands on her knees and tilted her head as she gazed directly into the camera with a small smile playing on her lips.

 She sizzled in a sheer white bodysuit with billowy sleeves from the clothing company PrettyLittleThing.
 Her ample cleavage nearly spilled out of the low-cut ensemble.
-The bodysuit also accentuated Demi’s slender waist and curvaceous hips.
-She accessorized the sultry look with sparkling rings.
+The bodysuit also accentuated Demi’s slender waist and curvaceous hips, and she accessorized the sultry look with sparkling rings.

 For the photo, the model styled her highlighted hair in loose waves, giving her additional glamour.
 She enhanced her already gorgeous features with a full face of makeup, which included sculpted eyebrows, glowing highlighter, voluminous lashes, and nude lip gloss.
-Her long nails were also perfectly manicured and painted a vampy color.
+Her long nails were also perfectly manicured and painted a deep red color.

 In the caption, the digital influencer appeared to be describing what she does during the day while self-quarantining.
 Demi also seemingly asked her followers how they have been keeping themselves occupied.
-In addition, she provided additional advertisement for PrettyLittleThing by tagging the company.
+In addition, she provided an additional advertisement for PrettyLittleThing by tagging the company.

 Some fans flocked to the comments section to answer Demi’s question.